Pauwels Casteels

-Pauwels Casteels or Pauwel Casteels (Antwerp, c.
-1625 – Antwerp, after 1677) was a Flemish painter and draughtsman.
+Pauwels Casteels or Pauwel Casteels (c.
+1625 in Antwerp – after 1677 in Antwerp) was a Flemish painter and draughtsman.
 He worked in Antwerp and is known for his battle scenes and landscapes with mythological, historical and biblical scenes.

 Life

 Casteels was born in Antwerp around 1625.
 He was admitted as a ‘wijnmeester’ (‘wine master’, meaning a son of a master) in the Antwerp Guild of St. Luke in the guild year 1649–1650.
 In the Guild year 1656-1657 he had a pupil called Jan-Batista Marien registered at the Guild.

 Casteels' works were distributed by the Antwerp art dealers Forchondt who traded artworks throughout Europe.
 The son of the founder of the Forchondt firm who was living in Vienna specifically requested for small and large-scale battle scenes by Paul and that of another battle painter called Alexander Casteels the Elder, possibly a family member, to be sent to Vienna as there was a strong demand for their battle scenes in Central and Eastern Europe.

 It is not known when or where he died.
 His latest dated work is the Battle between king John Sobieski III and the Turks (At Sotheby's Milan auction, 1 June 2005 lot 48), which is signed and dated to 1677.